 Description

-A figurine made from old Parisian porcelain depicting a woman standing on a round base with gold rocaille, similar to the floral embellishments on her skirt and the profile of her bra.
+A figurine made from vintage Parisian porcelain depicting a woman standing on a round base with gold rocaille, similar to the floral embellishments on her skirt and the profile of her bra.
 The figure, with her head covered by a veil, holds a black mask in her left hand, looking downward.
 Under the base, two crossed blue arrows indicate Parisian origin from 1800.
 It is in excellent condition.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon's reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details